SylwiaGrudkowska/JDemetra-documentation/pages/theory/Calendars_mean.md

 effects are integrated in the corresponding final components.
 If these corrections are not taken into account, the main series of the decomposition will only differ by a constant.

+[^64]: In case of SEATS the properties can be trivially derived from the matrix formulation of signal extraction.
+They are also valid for X-11 (additive).